Rampeddireddi/Multi-Tenant-SAAS-Platform/README.md

-# Multi-Tenant SaaS Platform
+# Multi-Tenant SaaS Project Management System

-A role-based, multi-tenant SaaS application built with Node.js, Express, PostgreSQL, React, and Docker.
-The platform supports system-level administration, tenant-level management, and tenant users with strict role-based access control and tenant isolation.

-This project demonstrates real-world SaaS architecture, RBAC, and containerized development workflows.

----

-## Table of Contents

-- Overview
-- Features
-- Roles & Access Control
-- Tech Stack
-- Architecture Overview
-- Project Structure
-- Environment Variables
-- Running the Project (Docker)
-- Database Migrations & Seeds
-- UI Flow
-- Error Handling
-- Design Decisions
-- Future Improvements

----
+A fully containerized, production-ready Multi-Tenant SaaS application built with **Node.js**, **React**, and **PostgreSQL**.
+This system features strict data isolation, Role-Based Access Control (RBAC), and a responsive dashboard for managing projects and tasks.

 ## Overview